Edwardsburgh/Cardinal: Clover Hill

 Clover Hill, Ontario, was a community located north-west of Cardinal.
 The community got its name from the large hill surrounded by a large field of clover which the settlement was built around.
 In 1797, the newly surveyed land was first granted to prominent Loyalist men including Gideon Adams and Captain Hugh Munro, both of whom later established other communities in the township.
 Most of the Loyalists who were granted the land at Clover Hill sold their lots promptly to willing settlers.

 In the early 1800s families slowly began to settle the area, sustaining themselves through mixed farming or working as labourers.
 By mid-century, much of the land of Clover Hill had been cultivated and sugar bushes became a popular addition to local farms.
 Prior to 1851, a cheese factory called Spotswood Cheese Factory was established in Clover Hill which produced cheese from the milk supplied by the communities farms; this factory remained in operation into the 1900s.
 Few pioneer trades were established during the mid-1800s, a shoemaker was the only tradesperson recorded on early censuses.

 Prior to the division of school sections around 1840, Clover Hill had its own elementary school; the school was constructed primitively of logs and was frequently closed for lack of attendance.
 In 1853, a school inspector noted that this school had been closed for quite sometime, having possibly been abandoned.
 By 1862, a schoolhouse was mapped out on Lot 18 of Clover Hill; as records from the time are unclear, it is unknown if this school was the same log school mentioned in 1853 or its replacement.
-In 1876, the community had enough students to be designated as its own school section, known as S.S. #7.
+In 1876, the community had enough students to be designated as its own school section, known as S.S.
+No. 7.
 A more practical stone schoolhouse was constructed on Lot 18 to replace the old school, which was now titled S.S.#7 Clover Hill School.
 The school operated until 1939 when it closed for lack of enrolment.